What is a wood fire?

 Once it is understood that it is the substances released from the wood by heat that combine with oxygen, we can see that complete and thorough mixing of these substances with oxygen is needed for complete combustion.
 In practice this is the most important objective to achieve and the most difficult.
 A column of smoke rising from a fire will most likely burn on its 'outer surface', the interface between the smoke (fuel) and the oxygen rich air.
 Inside the column of smoke there is very little oxygen hence no combustion.
 It finally leaves as smoke (unburnt fuel) because even though it eventually meets enough oxygen it has cooled enough that combustion does not occur.
 Recall that there are three conditions necessary for combustion, fuel, oxygen and heat.

 The common method used in combustion heaters to induce this oxygen and fuel mixing is to inject fresh air (usually not pre heated) into the fire from multiple locations.
-A lot of air is needed for this system, which is a serious disadvantage because it will lower the temperature of the fire, one of the three conditions needed for complete combustion.
+A lot of air is needed for this conventional wood burning system, which is a serious disadvantage because it will lower the temperature of the fire, one of the three conditions needed for complete combustion.
 In metal stoves this cooling of the fire is not regarded as a disadvantage but rather an advantage, as the temperatures that can be reached from a wood fire are great enough that the steel, even stainless steel, will be destroyed in a surprisingly short time frame.
 The combination of an oxygen rich and carbon poor environment coupled with high temperatures will corrode the steel very rapidly.
-As a result, during every burn heavy spalling will occur at the hottest spots.
+As a result, during every burn severe spalling at the metal surface will occur at the hottest spots.

 The heaters described here are designed to maintain the hottest burn temperatures possible -far greater than metal heaters can withstand- and ensure proper mixing of the fuel gas and oxygen by methods described in the following section.

 The mixing of wood gas and oxygen in the batch box heater is achieved by the carefully designed geometry of the combustion core and the correct positioning of both the primary and secondary air intakes.
 These critical dimensions will be given later.
-The arrangement of these building components is quite simple, the combustion chamber which is longer than it is wide vents to the rear, where a vertical insulated 'chimney' is placed.
+The arrangement of these building components is quite simple and shown in the 3D cutaway illustration below.
+The combustion chamber which is longer than it is wide vents to the rear, where a vertical insulated 'chimney' is placed.
 This is the heat riser referred to above.
 The function of the combustion chamber is naturally to combust the wood, the function of the insulated heat riser is to allow the final (and complete) combustion of any wood gas produced from the wood fire.
-From the preceding sections we now understand what is needed to have that complete combustion, fuel (the wood gas), heat (from the fire and from the combustion of wood gas itself, and note again that it is heavily insulated, ensuring as little heat as possible is lost from any combustion process) and oxygen.
+From the preceding sections we now understand what is needed to have that complete combustion, fuel (the wood gas), heat (from the fire and from the combustion of wood gas itself.
+Note again that especially the riser is heavily insulated, ensuring as little heat as possible is lost from any combustion process) and oxygen.

 Note particularly the connection between these two elements of combustion chamber and heat riser, a high and narrow opening between the two.
 This is known as the 'port'.
 It is actually 70% cross sectional area of the cross section of the heat riser (the cross sectional area of the heat riser is one of the 'standard dimensions' in these heaters, namely a dimension from which other dimensions can be scaled).
+The port itself is 72.34% of the riser's cross section area, but due to the overhang of the secondary air p-channel this is reduced to 70%.
 This sudden narrowing in the path of the gas stream has a very important function, as the *same* amount of gas is flowing through the system at all times, when it comes across (or passes through) a narrower opening, it must then speed up at that point (remember, the same amount of gas is passing through at all times and all places).
 The result of that speeding up at that exact point is that the pressure at that point lowers.

 The thorough and complete mixing of the wood gas and oxygen occurs as the mixture passes through the narrow port and into the heat riser behind.
 As the gas flow speeds up through the restriction of the port and then slows down abruptly when it reaches the *larger* space behind the port, a massive pile up in the gas flow occurs as the still fast moving molecules passing through the port slam into the suddenly slowed molecules in front of them.
 This creates considerable turbulence and is continuous as long as the velocity of the gases are higher in the port than in the riser, the large majority of the burn time.
 These conditions cause the flammable gases to mix into a swirling double vortex in first a horizontal plane and then an ascending double corkscrew as it rises within the heat riser as it exits the system.